solderq35/hitruns-wiki/website/docs/livesplit_freelancer.md

 **The load remover is RTA loadless, not in-game-time.
 It counts the time spent in Inventory or Pause screen.
 It _can_ be used in the main game mode but it is not advised.**

-It only supports Steam and Epic at the moment for the May 2023 patch.
-See the [Contribution Guidelines](livesplit_freelancer#contribution-instructions) for how to add it for another version, or to update it for a new patch should the time come.
+It supports the versions of the game listed in the state blocks [in the script](https://github.com/mitchell-merry/autosplitters/blob/main/Hitman%203/hitman3.asl).
+See the [Contribution Guidelines](livesplit_freelancer#contribution-instructions) for how to add it for another or update an existing one.

 ## Installation